ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/accessibility/index.md

 <grid-example title='Grid Customised for Accessibility' name='accessibility' type='generated' options='{ "enterprise": true }'></grid-example>

+## Customising ARIA Labels

+The grid has default ARIA labels for areas like `rows`, `group cells`, `filters`, `search fields` and so on.
+If there is a need to customise these labels, this could be achieved by changing the [localisation variables](../localisation/#creating-a-locale) for ARIA.
+See the [localisation example](../localisation/#example--localisation), inspect the items or use a screen reader to see the customisation in action.

 ## Known Limitations

 Using advanced functionality in ag-Grid makes the DOM structure incompatible with the assumptions screen readers make.
 This results in a few limitations in accessibility when specific functionality is used: